 The methods described in Section 3.2.8 shall guide the modelling of fuel and electricity for these regions.

-Parts production and vehicle assembly stage [SG3]
+Parts production and vehicle assembly Use [SG3]

 Levels in parts production and vehicle assembly

 The analysis of global warming potential can also be carried out for parts production and vehicle assembly in different levels of detail.
 In case the goal of the analysis is e.g. concerned with mobility concepts rather than individual vehicles or the specific details of the vehicle production are not the main interest, an archetypal vehicle production is included in the analysis.
 The cradle to gate carbon footprint of parts production or vehicle manufacturing can thus reflect: